 There are several groups of people who should know about you changing your address as soon as possible.
 The first one being your family and friends.
 Whoever you deem important enough to hear about your address change, let them know first.

 The second group is government institutions.
-That would be places like the DMV or the IRS.
+That would be places like the DMV, Social Security Administration, or the IRS.
 If these groups need to get a hold of you, they should have the right address.
-Institutions like these don’t really have sympathy for those who forget to inform them about address changes.
+Institutions like these don’t have sympathy for those who forget to inform them about address changes.

 Utility companies would be the third group.
-A utility company is the one that’s in charge of your utilities, if applicable.
-Sometimes electricity, gas, and water are all separate entities, so make sure you contact ALL of them in a timely manner.
+A utility company is the one that’s in charge of your utilities, when applicable.
+Sometimes electricity, gas, sewer, garbage, and water are all separate entities, so make sure you contact ALL of them in a timely manner.